 As part of Zoom's continued focus on security, ALL Zoom meetings from 27th September 2020, will require EITHER a Passcode or Waiting Room enabled.
 This will apply globally to all users, to ensure that meetings cannot be interrupted by undesired attendees.
 The change will apply to all users (Basic/Licensed/On-prem) on paid accounts and managed domains.
 The default, if no action is taken, is any meeting without Passcode or Waiting Room, will have the Waiting Room feature activated.
 Whilst effective in most small meeting scenarios, this may not be an ideal option when teaching.

-For more details, please visit the Zoom Support page for the FAQ document.
+For more details, please review the Zoom Support FAQ document.

-NOTE: Zoom is changing the meeting "password" term to "passcode" to make the distinction between them because passcodes are designed to be shared with invited meeting participants while the term 'password' is more commonly used to refer to account login credentials.
+NOTE: Zoom has recently adopted the term "passcode" to refer to the additional key needed to enter Zoom meetings.
+This distinguishes it from passwords.
+Passcodes are designed to be shared with all invited meeting participants.
+'Password' is used to refer to your personal and private account login credentials.

 - Meetings protected by a Passcode prevent strangers joining unless they have knowledge of both the Meeting ID and Passcode.
 The Meeting URL changes and becomes longer, embedding the passcode in a single URL so intended users can still join with one click.
 The invitation for any existing scheduled meetings, once a Passcode is added, must be re-distributed to all attendees as the URL will change.
 Passcodes can be embedded in the dial string for H.323/SIP video room systems using pre-scheduled connections.
 They can also be made optional or mandatory for phone dial in users.
 Passcodes are recommended as best practice for all new meetings.